Lifeboat (1944 film): Cameo

 Director Alfred Hitchcock made cameo appearances in most of his films.
 He once commented to François Truffaut – in Hitchcock/Truffaut (Simon and Schuster, 1967) – that this particular cameo was difficult to achieve, as there are no passers-by in the film.
-Although he originally considered posing as a body floating past the lifeboat – an approach he later considered for his cameo in Frenzy – Hitchcock was inspired by his own success with weight loss and decided to pose for "before" and "after" photos in an advertisement for a fictional weight-loss drug, "Reduco", shown in a newspaper that was in the boat.
+Although he originally considered posing as a body floating past the lifeboat – an approach he later considered for his cameo in Frenzy (and used in that film's trailer) – Hitchcock was inspired by his own success with weight loss and decided to pose for "before" and "after" photos in an advertisement for a fictional weight-loss drug, "Reduco", shown in a newspaper that was in the boat.
 Hitchcock said that he was besieged by letters from people asking about Reduco.
 Hitchcock used the product again in Rope, where his profile and “Reduco” appear on a red neon sign.
 The Lifeboat cameo appears 25 minutes into the film.

 Production credits

 The production credits on the film were as follows: